nexiality/documentation/release/nexial-core-v1.7.changelog.md

   one dealing with UI.
 Previously only [web](../commands/web) and [desktop](../commands/desktop) commands can be used to capture screenshot (of the current test step).
 With this new change, Nexial will use the latest UI-related command as reference point to capture screenshot.
+- enhancement to how Nexial resolves scripts and data files both for script and plan execution.
+Alos, better error messages are now in place.

 ### [Nexial Filter](../flowcontrols/filter)
 - fixed rare condition where Winium is invoked where it should not.